-Rare US fungal meningitis outbreak grows; 5 dead (Update)October 3rd, 2012 in Diseases, Conditions, Syndromes /
+Rare US fungal meningitis outbreak grows; 5 dead (Update)October 3, 2012 by Mike Stobbe in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—A fifth person has died in a growing outbreak of a rare form of meningitis that has sickened more than two dozen people in five U.S. states.

 Dr. Robert Latham, chief of medicine at Saint Thomas Hospital in Nashville, Tennessee, said Thursday a patient died there late Wednesday or early Thursday.